girlscript/winter-of-contributing/Golang/Defer and Error Handling — 10/README.md

 ### Simple Error Methods

 There are multiple methods for creating errors.
-Here we will discuss the simple ones that can be created without much effort.
+Here we will discuss the simple ones that can be created without much effort:

 1\. **Using the New function:**
 GoLang errors package has a function called New() which can be used to create errors easily.
 Below it is in action.